-- The ATAR is based on a combination of the student's study scores in English, English Language or Literature, as well as scores for the best three other subjects (called the primary four) and 10% of scores for any fifth or sixth subjects - VET (Vocational Education and Training) Units 3-4 that have a Scored Assessment can be counted in the primary four, or as the fifth or sixth study - VET studies that are unscored (do not have assessment tasks and exams) can only count as the fifth or sixth study - The study scores will be adjusted or scaled by a comparison process to ensure that it is not easier or more difficult to get similar results in different studies
+- The ATAR is based on a combination of the student's study scores in English, English Language or Literature, as well as scores for the best three other subjects (called the primary four) and 10% of scores for any fifth or sixth subjects - VET (Vocational Education and Training) Units 3-4 that have a Scored Assessment can be counted in the primary four, or as the fifth or sixth study - VET studies that are unscored (do not have assessment tasks and exams) can only count as the fifth or sixth study.
+This score will be equivalent to 10% of the lowest score in the primary four. - The study scores will be adjusted or scaled by a comparative process that considers the different levels of competition in a subject, measured by how well the students in that subject performed in other subjects.

-Course Prerequisites
+Course Prerequisite